f4exb/sdrangel/sdrgui/readme.md

   - Devices:
     - _Add source device_: adds a new source (receiver) device slot to the device stack (last position)
     - _Add sink device_: adds a new sink (transmitter) device slot to the device stack (last position)
-    - _Remove device_: removes the last device slot from thte device stack
+    - _Remove last device_: removes the last device slot from thte device stack
-    - _Reload devices_: re-scan the system for devices.
-Devices selectors are updated with new devices and missing devices are removed.
-All devices must be stopped for this to take effect.
   - Window: presents the list of dockable windows.
 Check to make it visible.
 Uncheck to hide.
 These windows are:
     - _Sampling devices control_: control of which sampling devices is used and add channels
     - _Sampling devices_: the sampling devices UIs